The PPBSO Ottawa Branch offers a process to help piping and drumming students have their performance and theory skills officially recognized.

 Step 2: Express your interest in taking an exam

 We will hold two piping examination dates per year (one in the fall, and one in the spring), and drumming examinations once per year and/or when the number of candidates is sufficient.

 To proceed, you must first complete an expression of interest.

 The forms are available below.
 The forms will be open in the lead up to specified due dates:

-The next deadline for expression of interest submissions is March 9th, 2020
+The next deadline for expression of interests will be communicated when a date is determined

 Step 3: Complete the paperwork